Elizabethan Religious Settlement: Catholic resistance

 The Queen's excommunication and the arrival of the seminary priests brought a change in government policy toward recusants.
 Before 1574, most laymen were not made to take the Oath of Supremacy and the 12d fine for missing a service was poorly enforced.
 Afterwards, efforts to identify recusants and force them to conform increased.
 In 1581, a new law made it treason to be absolved from schism and reconciled with Rome and the fine for recusancy was increased to £20 per month (50 times an artisan's wage).
 Afterwards, executions of Catholic priests became more common, and in 1585, it became treason for a Catholic priest to enter the country, as well as for anyone to aid or shelter him.

-The persecution of 1581–1592 changed the nature of Roman Catholicism in England.
+The persecution of 1581–1592 changed the nature of Catholicism in England.
 The seminary priests were dependent on the gentry families of southern England.
-As the older generation of recusant priests died out, Roman Catholicism collapsed among the lower classes in the north, west and in Wales.
+As the older generation of recusant priests died out, Catholicism collapsed among the lower classes in the north, west and in Wales.
 Without priests, these social classes drifted into the Church of England and Catholicism was forgotten.
-By Elizabeth's death, Roman Catholicism had become "the faith of a small sect", largely confined to gentry households.
+By Elizabeth's death, Catholicism had become "the faith of a small sect", largely confined to gentry households.